Out of the Flowing Water

 A Jewish boy in a Buddhist monastery?
 Or a church?
 Sounds crazy, right?

-Six years ago I would have agreed.
+Many years ago I would have agreed.
 My life was on such a different path.
-My mother died of brain cancer that year.
-Her death released a flood of conflicting emotions in me.
+When my mother died of brain cancer, her death released a flood of conflicting emotions in me.
 I had just landed my dream job as a suit and tie” in the financial securities field in San Francisco.
 Yet my mother’s death drove me to re-think my approach to life.
 Money and material possessions lost their importance.
 There had to be more to life than just being a success.

 After a couple of years I quit that job and went off to Asia.
 Eastern ways of life and philosophy fascinated me.
 Over the next few years I immersed myself in its teachings.
 I was impressed to find so much truth.
 Many of my thoughts and feelings could be reflected in it.
 I reasoned that my own will and desires were the cause of so much of my suffering and inner struggle.
 I grew in my resolve to try to live in accordance with the Eastern philosophy of life.
 The more I understood, the more true it seemed.
 I thought I was seeking wisdom, and that seemed a lofty ideal.